 Where we are up to

-This funding will instead be allocated equally across the nine justice regions, with each Regional Aboriginal Justice Advisory Committee (RAJAC) determining how to distribute funds in line with local justice priorities.
-The Aboriginal Justice Caucus endorsed the new funding model, which is currently being implemented under the new Grant Management Framework.
+Following an evaluation of crime prevention programs for Aboriginal young people in 2019, a new funding model that consolidates prevention and early intervention related grant funding was introduced.
+This funding is instead now allocated equally across the 9 justice regions, with each Regional Aboriginal Justice Advisory Committee (RAJAC) determining how to distribute funds in line with local justice priorities and the new Grant Management Framework (see Action 18-74).

 The Frontline grants program commenced in 2005.
 The grants provide communities with opportunities to deliver community-based initiatives that engage Aboriginal children and young people at risk of contact with the criminal justice system in pro-social and physically healthy activities.
 CIP commenced in 2002.
 The grants provide communities with opportunities to develop pilot initiatives and undertake research that will reduce negative contact between the community and the criminal justice system.
 The Frontline and CIP grants programs are offered every second year to support programs that are initiated by the Aboriginal community who play leading roles in the program development and delivery of initiatives to Aboriginal Victorians.